kniadziu/ttss/README.md

 # ttss
 Software is using Rest for taking data from website www.ttss.krakow.pl

-If you run this app, you will be able to take timetable for buses located i Krakow (Poland) Project covers also polish letters.
+If you run this app, you will be able to take timetable for buses located in Krakow (Poland) Project covers also polish letters.

 USAGE.